ilyakurdyukov/spreadtrum_flash/fphelper/README.md

 ### Usage

-You can scan for compressed and/or relocatable sections in the firmware dump:
+You can scan for compressed and/or relocatable segments in the firmware dump:

 `./fphelper flash.bin scan`

-Use this command to run a firmware scan and extract large sections:
+Use this command to run a firmware scan and extract segments:

 `./fphelper flash.bin unpack`

-* `unpack` command can create: `{ps,kern,user,rsrc,unknown}[%u].bin`
+* `unpack` command can create: `{ps,kern,user,rsrc,unknown}[%u].bin init[%u]_%x.bin`

 This command scans for data such as flash storage contents: